 The State Infrastructure Plan (SIP) sets the direction for planning, investment and delivery of infrastructure in Queensland.

-The SIP also delivers a four-year program of infrastructure projects that is updated annually, to build industry confidence, generate jobs and economic growth and improve liveability.
+It details a four-year program of infrastructure projects that is updated annually, to build industry confidence, generate jobs and economic growth, and improve liveability.